-A socketcan cyclic send task supports:
+A SocketCAN cyclic send task supports:

 - setting of a task duration

-- modifying the data
+- · modifying the data

 - stopping then subsequent restarting of the task

-- bcm_socket An open bcm socket on the desired CAN channel. - message (can.Message) The message to be sent periodically. - period (float) The rate in seconds at which to send the message. - duration (float) Approximate duration in seconds to send the message.
+- bcm\socket An open BCM socket on the desired CAN channel. - can.Message] messages (Union[Sequence[can.Message],) The messages to be sent periodically. - period (float) The rate in seconds at which to send the messages. - duration (float) Approximate duration in seconds to send the messages for.